-- An interview will be included in the OTD application process.
-It is essential that applicants can demonstrate their knowledge of the profession during this interview.
-Therefore, while not required to apply to the program, it is strongly encouraged that applicants seek out job shadowing, or other related experiences, within the OT field prior to applying.
+Note regarding interview: It is essential that you demonstrate your knowledge of the profession during this interview.
+Therefore, while not required to apply to the program, it is strongly encouraged that you seek out job shadowing (or other related experiences) within the OT field before you apply.

-- Send interview invitations to a select number of applicants.
+Send interview invitations to a select number of applicants.
 Interviews will take place in February and March.

 A final score will be calculated and applicants will be ranked (highest to lowest).